dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 it's a potentially constant expression if and only if it's a constant expression.
-_There is no current way for an explicit static member access followed by zero or more selectorsto be a potentially constant expression if it contains a constructor parameter anywhere.
+_There is no current way for an explicit static member access followed by zero or more selectors to be a potentially constant expression if it contains a constructor parameter anywhere.
 That "anywhere" is necessarily in a parameter expression, and the only invocation with parameters that are allowed in a potentially constant expression is